FK Kukësi: Kukësi

-In 2010 the club experienced a complete revamp, changing its name for a third time to Futboll Klub Kukësi.
-The Kukës representative in the Parliament of Albania and member of the Democratic Party of Albania, Fatos Hoxha was elected as president of FK Kukësi.
-The club aimed to reach Kategoria Superiore for the first time in its history, investing heavily for the 2010–11 season in order to achieve promotion from the Second Division.
-Fatos Hoxha and the Municipality of Kukës hired Shahin Berberi as the club's manager and gave him the financial backing to make many signings in order to achieve promotion.
-Berberi did just that and FK Kukësi were crowned winners of the Albanian Second Division at the end of the 2010–11 season.
-The following season the club once again invested heavily, this time to achieve their aim of top flight football, an aim which was achieved at the end of the 2011–12 season, as FK Kukësi finished second in the table and received automatic promotion to Kategoria Superiore for the 2012–13 season.
+In 2010, the club underwent a complete overhaul, changing its name for the third time to Futboll Klub Kukësi.
+The Kukës representative in the Parliament of Albania and member of the Democratic Party of Albania, Fatos Hoxha, was elected president of the club.
+FK Kukësi aimed to reach the Kategoria Superiore for the first time in its history, and invested heavily for the 2010–11 season in order to achieve promotion from the second division.
+Fatos Hoxha and the municipality of Kukës hired Shahin Berberi as the club's manager and gave him the financial backing to make many signings in order to achieve promotion.
+Berberi did just that, and FK Kukësi were crowned champions of the Kategoria e Dytë at the end of the 2010–11 season.
+The following season, the club once again invested heavily, this time to achieve their goal of playing in the top flight, a goal that was achieved at the end of the 2011–12 season, when FK Kukësi finished second in the table and received automatic promotion to the Kategoria Superiore for the 2012-13 season.